Azure/aks-engine/docs/topics/proxy-servers.md

 Using AKS-engine on [Azure Stack](azure-stack.md) in connected and disconnected environments often times requires the use of a non-transparent proxy server.
 Non-transparent means that they're not part of the default route and have to be configured to be used.

 This document guides you through the different components and layers where you need to configure the proxy server.
+Considerations include:

 - [AKS-engine](#aks-engine)
 - [Cluster Nodes](#cluster-nodes)